syahmikk43-jpg/E-Commerce-Pricing-Discount-Analysis/README.md

 ## 🔍 Insights Deep Dive
 ### 1️⃣ Average Discount by Brand
 - The chart shows significant variation in discount levels across brands.
-Some brands such as Adidas and ASOS DESIGN apply aggressive markdowns, while others like Bench or Oskia maintain lower discounts closer to retail.
-This suggests diverse pricing strategies for larger fashion brands rely on discounts to attract volume, whereas smaller or premium brands protect perceived value by discounting less.
+Some brands such as **Adidas** and **ASOS DESIGN** apply aggressive markdowns, while others like **Bench** or **Oskia** maintain lower discounts closer to retail.
+This suggests **diverse pricing strategies** for larger fashion brands rely on discounts to attract volume, whereas smaller or premium brands protect perceived value by discounting less.
 -

 ### 2️⃣ Top 10 Colors
-The color distribution shows that neutral tones make up majority of the collection, with Black, White, and Grey being the most common.
-This suggests a consumer preference toward versatile and classic colors, which are common in fashion retail.
+The **color distribution** shows that **neutral tones make up majority of the collection**, with **Black**, **White**, and **Grey** being the most common.
+This suggests a **consumer preference toward versatile and classic colors**, which are common in fashion retail.
 A limited range of color mixes could also mean that the company is more focused on its core inventory than on launching new colors based on trends or seasons.

 ### 3️⃣ Brand & Category Analysis
-Most items are priced below RRP (avg. ~85%), but outliers indicate potential clearance or high-discount events.
+Across categories, pricing varies particularly between brands. **ASOS DESIGN** and **Adidas Originals** show broader price ranges, implying diverse product selection from budget to premium.
+Meanwhile, **smaller focus brands** cluster within tighter price ranges, indicating stable pricing or limited Stock Keeping Units (SKUs).
+This visualisation highlights how **brand strategy directly influences pricing diversity** within categories.

 ### 4️⃣ Price vs RRP Comparison
-Neutral colors like **Black**, **White**, and **Blue** dominate — consistent with general retail fashion trends.
+The scatter plot shows a **strong positive relationship** between current price and RRP, confirming that most price reductions are proportional to original retail values.
+Most data points fall **below the line**, indicating that the majority of products are **discounted below RRP**.
+A few products appear near or above the line, these likely represent new or premium releases sold closer to full price.
+Overall, this suggests **consistent markdown practices** across brands.

 ---